zed/imunifyav-doc/docs/imunifyav/README.md

 |:--:|
 | *ImunifyAV+ End User UI → Files tab* |

-If a user is allowed by an administrator to scan his files, he can see the Start scanning button.
+If a user is allowed by an administrator to scan his files, he can see the *Start scanning* button.
+See also: [How to enable/disable the "Start scanning" button for ImunifyAV\AV+](/faq_and_known_issues/#how-to-enable-disable-the-start-scanning-button-for-imunifyav-av).

 ![](/images/StartScanningAV.png)